piisa/muliwai-data/README.md

 # Intro

-This repo includes various tools and data snippets that might be helpful in PII experimentation.
+This repo includes various tools and data snippets that might be helpful in PII experimentation and for creating synthetic PII data.

 # Licenses